 At our Hawaii clinic, we use Ketamine to treat chronic pain patients.
 The chronic pain patient may be at a loss to where to turn after trying many other therapies.
 We do not prescribe narcotics as a primary treatment, which can be addictive though useful on a short-term basis.
-We have found narcotics inevitably fail for long term pain issues.
+We have found narcotics inevitably fail for long-term pain issues.
 Chances are patients who seek relief for chronic pain issues have already tried various techniques ranging from nerve simulators to daily narcotics which have failed.

 Ketamine Infusion Therapy for PTSD

 If you have a primary diagnosis of PTSD and a score of at least 50 on the Clinician-Administered PTSD Scale (CAPS) you may possibly benefit from Ketamine infusion therapy.
-There have been several reports that Ketamine may help to decrease PTSD symptoms.
+Indeed, there have been several reports that Ketamine may help to decrease PTSD symptoms.
 One study funded by the military appeared in AMA Psychiatry.
 Published online April 16, 2014.
-This could be good news for many suffering from PTSD.
+This could be good news for many patients suffering from PTSD.

-We simply do not know if this will be a standard treatment in the future or if some unknown side effects may emerge.
+We simply do not know if this will be standard treatment in the future or if some unknown side effects may emerge.
 Another study which appeared in JAMA Psychiatry showed even more promising results.
 If you would like to be considered for a trial of Ketamine Therapy at our clinic discuss this with your mental health care professional for a referral to our clinic.
-We will need psychometric evaluation before therapy and studies following the therapy.
+We will need a psychometric evaluation before therapy and studies following the therapy.
 We also can provide you A consultation with our clinical psychologist.

 About Ketamine Clinic of Hawaii

-Ketamine clinic of Hawaii is specialty clinic for patients who seek relief from pain, depression and PTSD when traditional treatments have been ineffective.
+Ketamine clinic of Hawaii is a specialty clinic for patients who seek relief from pain, depression, and PTSD when traditional treatments have been ineffective.
 We are not a traditional pain clinic nor do we take the approach of traditional pain clinics and physicians.
 Most of our patients have already been through the traditional approach and have been frustrated with not finding relief.
 We offer alternatives in various natural pain relief techniques and Ketamine.